IIIristraM/sagun/README.md

 #### 4. Dependency injection

 It is possible to declare service dependencies via constructor arguments.
-Each dependency should be an instance of some class that extends `Dependency` class. `Service` class has been inherited from `Dependency` already.
+Each dependency should be an instance of some class, that extends `Dependency` class.
+`Service` class has been already inherited from `Dependency`.
 Service with custom dependencies should be marked with `@injectable` decorator.
-Dependencies should be registered via `useDI` before dependent service.

 ```ts
 // Service1.ts